ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 ## Cloud Watch

 Cloud Watch is used to monitor the performance of the AWS Environment.
+This allows you to monitor things like CPU utilisation, disk utilisation, memory, etc. This is part of the exam.

+## Cloud Formation

+Cloud Formation is used to turn infrastructure into code.
+You can create templates of infrastructure and deploy them as required.